35 Classic Southern Dishes Your Grandmother Used to Make

 The nutritious nut has sparked yet another Southern argument about its pronunciation.
 Anyone down South will tell you that the way you say it is "PEE-can."

 The filling of this dessert is a gratifying mixture of eggs, cream, and vanilla, with notes of nutmeg.
-Similar to buttermilk pie, this custard is made with what Southern grandmothers would call “sweet milk,” or whole milk for the rest of us.
+Similar to buttermilk pie, this custard is made with what Southern grandmothers would call "sweet milk," or whole milk for the rest of us.
 A good recipe is smooth but not too eggy.
-My own grandmother would visit Morrison’s Cafeteria and stand in line impatiently to get to the pieces that flew off the buffet.
+My grandmother would visit Morrison's Cafeteria and stand in line impatiently to get to the pieces that flew off the buffet.

 Classic Southern foods have always reflected thrift, using ingredients that were available locally and developing ways to reduce waste.
 Giblet gravy is a way to use the other parts of the chicken, the ones you find inside the cavity.
 (Of course, in a Southern grandmother's day, the chicken might not have arrived pre-frozen.)

-Giblet gravy uses the neck, gizzards, and heart that are packaged inside modern-day grocery store birds.
+Giblet gravy uses the neck, gizzards, and hearts that are packaged inside modern-day grocery store birds.
 Cooks boil them slowly in chicken broth and craft them into a rich gravy especially suited to turkey or other dry white meats.
 Leave out the liver, though.
 Its flavor is a bit overwhelming to use.

 Red Velvet Cake